Women struggle with pushups.

-You're not only working your muscle endurance... endurance being the abiliy of your muscles to keep repping out and not get as tired.
+You're not only working your muscle endurance... endurance being the ability of your muscles to keep "repping" out and not get as tired.

 But as you near the end when things get really hard... you're also working on strength.

-Science has shown again and again that as long as you're getting your muscles close to exhaustion you will stimulate an adaptation reponse.
+Science has shown again and again that as long as you're getting your muscles close to exhaustion you will stimulate an adaptation response.

 That means getting stronger.